-The Sacramento County Mental Health Plan (MHP) provides a full array of culturally competent and linguistically proficient mental health services for children, youth, adults and older adults.
-Through a variety of county-operated and contracted providers, the MHP offers prevention and early intervention, outpatient, acute, subacute, and residential care, crisis intervention and stabilization services, and inpatient psychiatric hospitalization.
-Licensed Behavioral Health staff are co-located with Probation staff to provide screening, assessment, referral and case management/linkage to any youth identified by Probation and specifically those in need of intensive mental health treatment provided through a Full Service Partnership program.
+The Sacramento County Behavioral Health Services (BHS) provides a full array of culturally responsive and linguistically proficient mental health services for children, youth, adults, and older adults.
+Through a variety of county-operated and contracted providers, BHS offers prevention and early intervention, outpatient, acute, subacute, and residential care, crisis intervention and stabilization services, and inpatient psychiatric hospitalization.
+Behavioral Health staff are co-located with Probation staff to provide screening, assessment, referral, and case management/linkage to any youth identified by Probation and specifically those in need of intensive mental health treatment provided through a Full-Service Partnership program.
+In July 2023, children outpatient mental health providers implemented a direct access walk in model providing assessments and linkage to services.
+Any justice involved youth automatically qualifies for an assessment at a clinic.
+A list of programs accepting new clients is updated every Friday: Child Provider Walk-in Hours List.pdf (saccounty.gov)